Republic1024/quant-trading-strategies/README.md

 ## 🎯 Project Overview

 This project demonstrates the implementation and comparative analysis of quantitative trading strategies using **2.5 years of historical data (2023-2025)** across **8 major technology stocks**.
-The **enhanced multi-factor model** achieved a Sharpe ratio of **1.84** and **48.39% annualized return**, significantly outperforming traditional single-factor approaches in this period.
+The **4-Factor model** achieved a Sharpe ratio of **1.84** and **48.39% annualized return**, significantly outperforming traditional single-factor approaches in this period.

 -----